mikeshardmind/SinbadCogs/README.md

 More help is available via `help BanSync`

+### ChannelRedirect

+This cog can lock commands down to specific channels, with exceptions.

+This cog does not disable or otherwise interfere with licenseinfo.

 ### EmbedMaker

 This cog provides a means to create, store, and send embedded messages from the bot.